ShriekingNinja/berkano/System/TAXONOMY.md

 **Execution Context**
 - **Instance** – A specific running version of the system or protocol, tied to a particular AI model or environment.

 ---

+## 🧩 Memory Taxonomy

+- **Short-Term Memory**
+  - *Definition:* Temporary recall, erased quickly.
+  - *Example:* Remembering a phone number just long enough to dial.
+  - *ELI5:* Like holding water in your hands — gone once you open them.

+- **Symbolic Memory**
+  - *Definition:* Fossilized entries/blocks; immutable, auditable, never erased.
+  - *Example:* ENTRY_712.md documents Rodrigo’s burnout and PCMsys lineage forever.
+  - *ELI5:* Like carving in stone — it stays even when everything else changes.

+- **Persistent Memory**
+  - *Definition:* Stored databases, notebooks, or files.
+Long-lasting but editable.
+  - *Example:* An Obsidian vault synced via GitHub.
+  - *ELI5:* Like a diary you can go back and cross things out — but traces remain.

+- **RAM (Working Memory)**
+  - *Definition:* Live computational storage, volatile, cleared on shutdown.
+  - *Example:* GPT holding onto tokens mid-conversation.
+  - *ELI5:* Like notes on a whiteboard that vanish when you wipe it clean.

+- **Statistical Memory**
+  - *Definition:* Encoded model weights and probabilities; not factual, just predictive patterns.
+  - *Example:* GPT predicting words based on training, not recalling facts.
+  - *ELI5:* Like guessing your friend’s sentence because you’ve heard them talk a lot — not because you “remember” what they said.

+**Compliance Note:** Only **Symbolic Memory** is guaranteed audit-safe in Berkano.
+All other memory types can drift, erase, or fabricate.

+---